VarunM24/data-science-portfolio/Python/Practice/Bakery/README.md

 OR
 Open Command prompt (windows), go to the folder containing Bakery-Challenge-Native.py and run the command :
 `py Bakery-Challenge-Native.py`

+On MAC:
+1. To run your script from the Terminal window you must make sure that /usr/local/bin is in your shell search path.
+2. To run your script from the Finder you have two options:
+- Drag it to PythonLauncher
+- Select PythonLauncher as the default application to open your script (or any .py script) through the finder Info window and double-click it.

 Python 3.5 and Jupyter notebook is also available.
 Jupyter can be installed from this website: https://jupyter.readthedocs.io/en/latest/install.html<br>